Key to the Animals

 pleased to call "mutton" so it would taste better.
 In areas of India

-influenced by Islam (north), lamb predominates for both Muslims and Hindus.
+influenced by Islam (north), lamb and mutton predominate for both Muslims

 Hindus who eat meat avoid skin and fat - it is always removed before